vladen/aeroflow/documentation/readme.md

 **Kind**: instance method of <code>[Aeroflow](#Aeroflow)</code>
 **Returns**: <code>[Aeroflow](#Aeroflow)</code> - New flow that emits a map.
 **Params**
-- [keyTransformation] <code>function</code> | <code>any</code> - The mapping function used to transform each emitted value to map key, or scalar value to use as map key.
+- [keyTransformation] <code>function</code> | <code>any</code> - The mapping function used to transform each emitted value to map key.
+Or scalar value to use as map key.
-- [valueTransformation] <code>function</code> | <code>any</code> - The mapping function used to transform each emitted value to map value, or scalar value to use as map value.
+- [valueTransformation] <code>function</code> | <code>any</code> - The mapping function used to transform each emitted value to map value, Or scalar value to use as map value.

 **Example**
 ```js